 Under Brunner's guidance, the BGA again expanded its focus and raised its profile, partnering with local and national TV media.
-The BGA continued its work with the Chicago Tribune, Chicago Sun-Times and Daily News, but also began to work with national newsmagazines such as CBS’ 60 Minutes, and ABC News’ 20/20.
+The BGA continued its work with the Chicago Tribune, Chicago Sun-Times and Daily News, but also began to work with national news magazines such as CBS’ 60 Minutes, and ABC News’ 20/20.

 The Mirage Tavern Investigation

-In 1977, the BGA worked with CBS’ 60 Minutes and the Chicago Sun-Times to produce the landmark Mirage Tavern investigation, in which the BGA and the Sun-Times purchased a run-down tavern in Chicago’s Old Town neighborhood, and put cameras in the wall, named it The Mirage, and opened for business.
+Using aliases, the BGA and the Sun-Times actually purchased a run-down tavern, and put cameras in the wall, named it The Mirage, and opened for business.
 The cameras recorded what became a parade of bribe-seeking inspectors and employees.
 The incendiary investigation caused a national sensation, a spate of firings and new reforms.

 In 1979, the BGA opened offices in Washington, D.C., and Springfield, Ill., to expose corruption at state and national levels.
 Though the program was extremely successful — producing more than 20 hard-hitting investigations in just five years — it was too expensive to maintain.
-The D.C.-based office was closed in 1984.
+The D.C. office was closed in 1984.

 In addition to expanding the organization's reach and profile, Brunner expanded the BGA’s capacity to push for reform.
-He developed a top-flight legal program, and a nationally recognized investigative internship program, which has trained hundreds of future lawyers, journalists and civic activists.
+He developed a top-flight legal program and a nationally recognized investigative internship program, which has trained hundreds of future lawyers, journalists and civic activists.

-In the new millennium, the BGA exposed the public to a network of insiders who were obtaining concession contracts at O’Hare.
+In the new millennium, the BGA exposed a network of insiders who were obtaining concession contracts at O’Hare.
 The most notable recipient was Oscar D’Angelo, a disbarred attorney who worked as an unregistered lobbyist to broker the deals.
 D’Angelo was also a close friend to Mayor Richard M. Daley.

-After nearly 30 years as executive director, Brunner retired, and former BGA General Counsel Terrance Norton took the helm.
+After nearly 30 years as executive director, Brunner retired in 2000, and former BGA General Counsel Terrance Norton took the helm.
 Under Norton's watch, the BGA expanded its ongoing investigations into George Ryan’s fundraising practices; released a comprehensive nursing home guide, and compiled the BGA Integrity Index, the nation’s first comprehensive analysis and ranking of government transparency and accountability laws across the 50 states.
-The Index, published in the fall of 2002, received nationwide coverage and spurred many states to improve their laws.</p> <p>In 2003, Sue Walker replaced Norton as executive director in an interim capacity.
+Published in the fall of 2002, the index received nationwide coverage and spurred states to improve their laws.</p> <p>In 2003, Sue Walker replaced Norton as executive director in an interim capacity.
 During a time in which many nonprofit organizations faced overwhelming fundraising challenges, Walker sustained the BGA’s mission and kept the doors open.
 In 2004, former BGA staff attorney Jay Stewart became the new executive director.

 In the spring of 2005, the BGA participated in a joint investigation with the Residents Journal, revealing Chicago Housing Authority (CHA) contractors had contributed more than $250,000 to the 17th Ward Democratic Organization, a political committee in the ward where CHA CEO Terry Peterson formerly served as alderman and committeeman.

 Upon further investigation, the BGA found that more than 400 political contributions from such organizations had been given in Illinois since 1999.
 Although there is no law preventing candidates and campaign committees from accepting these contributions, tax-exempt organizations (under IRS tax law) are prohibited from engaging in making campaign contributions to candidates or party campaign committees.
 As a result of the investigation, several campaign committees returned the contributions they received from tax-exempt groups.

-2009 to 2018
+2009 – 2018

-As a result of this resurgence, the BGA built strong publishing and reporting partnerships in Illinois.
-Partners included WBEZ, Crain’s, ABC 7, CBS 2, Chicago Sun-Times, Chicago magazine, the Daily Herald, Illinois Times and the State-Journal Register.
-In 2017, the BGA partnered with the Associated Press on an investigation that appeared in The New York Times, Washington Post, and several other major newspapers across the country.
+The BGA built strong publishing and reporting partnerships with partners such as WBEZ, Crain’s, ABC 7, CBS 2, Chicago Sun-Times, Chicago magazine, the Daily Herald, Illinois Times and the State-Journal Register.
+In 2017, the BGA partnered with the Associated Press on an investigation that appeared in The New York Times, Washington Post, and several other major newspapers across the country.;

 In March 2018, the BGA welcomed new President and CEO David Greising, a veteran award-winning business and investigative journalist.
-Learn more about Greising here.